posva/pinia-colada/docs/guide/paginated-queries.md

 ## Keeping the old data

 When navigating through pages, as the `key` updates, **a new cache entry is created**.
-This also means that `data` becomes `undefined` when navigating to a new page.
+This also means that `state.data` becomes `undefined` when navigating to a new page.
 To keep the old data while fetching the new one, you can use the `placeholderData` option.

 ```vue{10} twoslash
 <script setup lang="ts">